Trenz-Electronic/TE-USB-Suite/TE-FX2-FW/README.txt

 * Output file generator: C:\Cypress\USB\bin\Hex2bix.exe
  please read Cypress AN45197 "Using the Hex2bix Conversion Utility" http://www.cypress.com/?rID=17627
+ Hex2bix is a program used to convert a .hex file to a raw binary, A51, or IIC format.
+This application note describes how to use the Hex2bix conversion utility for successful file conversion.

 == License ==
 Firmware source distributed under MIT license.
 See license_mit.txt